Hi, we’re Advanced Cognitive Systems Lab, a privately owned, not-for-profit AI research company based in Karlsruhe, Germany.

 Advanced Cognitive Systems Lab (ACSL) is an independent research organization based in Karlsruhe, Germany.

-Over the past decade, Artificial Intelligence has been shaped by a core assumption: that increasingly capable machine cognition can emerge from increasingly better models.
+Over the past years, the evolution of GenAI has been shaped by a core assumption: that increasingly capable machine cognition can emerge from increasingly better and bigger models.
 The resulting progress has been extraordinary.
 Yet as Autonomous Systems are entrusted with more complex cognitive workloads, a growing number of limitations appear: computational effort explodes, yet reliability remains brittle.

-Many of the capabilities required for reliable machine autonomy circle around higher-order cognition – handling conflicting priorities, constraint management, policy alignment, traceability, reproducibility, and cognitive control.
-Computing such complex cognitive workloads inside a single representation space (and its native computational substrate) becomes increasingly inefficient and, due to the stochastic nature of the main computing substrate, not sufficiently stable and reliable — at least not in mission-critical environments.
+Many of the capabilities required for reliable machine autonomy circle around higher-order cognition – handling conflicting priorities, complex constraints, policy alignment, traceability, reproducibility, and cognitive control.
+Computing such complex cognitive workloads within their linguistic and semantic representation space can become inefficient and — due to the stochastic nature of the dominating autoregressive prediction mechanisms — not sufficiently stable and reliable (at least not in mission-critical and high-stake environments).

-In other words: Semantic intelligence and higher-order cognition are different classes of cognition – and we do believe that different classes of cognition deserve multiple representation spaces.
-In such a multi-space architecture, the actual cognitive process arises from the directed interaction of different representation spaces and their distinct computational substrates.
+In other words: Semantic intelligence and higher-order cognition are different classes of cognition – and we do believe that different classes of cognition deserve multiple representation spaces, each of which having its own computing substrate wo that cognitive workloads can be shifted across computational substrates.
+In multi-space architectures, the actual cognition arises from the directed, stateful interaction of different representation spaces.

-We regard this development as more than an engineering trend.
-We see this as a transition similar to those that have repeatedly shaped the history of computing: from monolithic structures toward specialized architectures.
-In that perspective, today’s language models remain an integral part of intelligent systems, but will no longer be the sole computational substrate.
+We see this as a fundamental transition similar to those that have repeatedly shaped the history of computing: from monolithic structures toward specialized architectures.
+In that perspective, today’s language models remain an integral part of intelligent systems, but will no longer be the sole computational substrate for higher-order machine cognition.

-Our research therefore explores a fundamental question: whether higher-order machine cognition can be scaled by representation architectures – multiple representation spaces with different information density, structure and computational primitives.
+Our research explores a fundamental question: whether higher-order machine cognition can be scaled by advancing representation architectures – multiple representation spaces with different information density, structure and computational primitives.
+As intelligent systems move from assisting humans toward autonomous execution of complex real-world processes, questions of representation architecture become increasingly impactful and urgent.

 We exist to pave that way.